 When law enforcement unlawfully seizes or searches belongings, it obstructs a person’s rights and can result in dropped charges.
 Regardless of the circumstances or events in your drug possession arrest, an experienced criminal defense lawyer may be able to help.

 If you are struggling with drug addiction and have a criminal record, your Nashua drug possession attorney may be able to fight for your right to get proper treatment and help that jail time and fines won’t provide.
 As dedicated drug possession attorney in Nashua, Hayes is eager to continue helping clients reach successful outcomes in drug-related cases.

 Speak With Experienced Drug Possession Lawyer at Hayes Law Firm

 For many who face criminal charges for drug-related arrests, these complex cases lead to profound life changes brought on by the state law’s penalties for committing these crimes.
-At Hayes Law Firm, our seasoned New Hampshire drug possession lawyers understand the circumstances surrounding a client’s case.
+At Hayes Law Firm, our seasoned Nashua New Hampshire drug possession lawyers understand the circumstances surrounding a client’s case.

-With ample experience in New Hampshire courtrooms, our attorneys have helped thousands of clients have their charges dropped or penalties lessened through our knowledgeable and aggressive defense strategies.
+With ample experience in New Hampshire courtrooms, our drug possession attorneys have helped thousands of clients have their charges dropped or penalties lessened through our knowledgeable and aggressive defense strategies.
 We don’t leave our clients uninformed or unprepared for their day in court.
 With our legal representation, you may feel more at ease throughout your case’s legal proceedings.
 To schedule your free consultation, complete a contact form or give us a call at 978-314-4950.